A Bone To Pick With Osteoporosis

 Osteoporosis is the loss of bone density which causes bones to become weak, brittle, and easily broken.
 In healthy people, bone is constantly being broken down and replaced.
 When bone is broken down more quickly than it is replaced, osteoporosis occurs.
 As the disease progresses, patients become more vulnerable to broken bones, especially in the hip, spine, and wrist.
 In advanced cases, even minor falls or bumps can result in a fracture, leading to loss of mobility.

 According to the National Osteoporosis Foundation, osteoporosis-related fractures number as many as two million per year in the US, with related costs at $19 billion.
 These numbers are expected to climb to three million and $25.3 billion, respectively, by 2025.
-Let’s break down how bone loss occurs, which therapies are currently on the market, and which ones in the pipeline are threatening to become the new gold standard for osteoporosis care.
+In this WEEKLY, we’ll break down how bone loss occurs, and explain how Evenity and other osteoporosis drugs fight this loss.

 Bone Formation 101